-Typically, for applications requiring a one-time CGU and DMC initialization after reset, the preload (whenloading the application via emulator) or initialization code (when booting the application standalone) is sufficient.
-However, it is important to understand how to use and modify the default preload and initialization code for customized CGU/DMC settings.
+Typically, for applications requiring a one-time CGU and DMC initialization after reset, the preload (when loading the application via emulator) or initialization code (when booting the application standalone) should be sufficient.
+Thus, it is important to understand how to use and modify the default preload and initialization code for customized CGU/DMC settings.